snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-gcp/index.md

 ### Enable billing for the project

 Please enable billing on the project as failing to do so will prevent the pipeline from being installed.
 For details on enabling billing for your project, please refer to the GCP documentation for [APIs and billing](https://support.google.com/googleapi/answer/6158867).

+### Ensure that the following constraints are turned off

+The following is a list of Organizational Policy constraints that we require to be turned off, otherwise we are unable to deploy the pipeline.
+For some, more specific configuration would enable the constraint to stay and the pipeline to deploy.
+This list will be updated as we discover more constraints that are not compatible with the pipeline deployment.

+- `constraints/compute.requireShieldedVm`
+- `constraints/gcp.resourceLocations`
+- `constraints/iam.disableServiceAccountCreation`
+- `constraints/iam.disableServiceAccountKeyCreation`
+- `constraints/sql.restrictPublicIp`